-Spicy Cucumber Salad with Sesame Seeds is delicious and easy to make, and this slightly-sweet cucumber salad is perfect with Asian dishes!
-Use Salad Recipes to find more recipes like this one.
+This Spicy Cucumber Salad has a delicious dressing with Asian flavors and is topped with Sesame Seeds, and this slightly-sweet cucumber salad is perfect with Asian dishes!

 More Fabulous Salads with Cucumbers:

-- 1 T salt, for salting cucumbers to remove water (Kosher salt is best for this)
+- 1 T salt, for salting cucumbers to remove water (optional)